AstroPhysicsUZH/group_homepage/README.md

 ## Install
+to (re)install the site:
+- copy `init.php` into the root of the directory
+- `chmod 777 init.php`
-to (re)install the site copy `init.php` into the root of the directory and fire it up from the machine named taurus using a web browser (or change the fixed ip in the script) `http://www.physik.uzh.ch/groups/jetzer/init.php`
+-  fire it up from the machine named taurus using a web browser (or change the fixed ip in the script) `http://www.physik.uzh.ch/groups/jetzer/init.php`

 This will create a new clone of the repro and checks out master branch.
-The access to `init.php` will then be prohibited by `.htaccess` file
+The access to `init.php` will then be prohibited by `.htaccess` file.
+To update the page simply push to github organisation...